UlikGames/Behind-the-Rooms/README.md

 You can check the available & required plugins inside ![Behindtherooms.uproject](https://github.com/UlikGames/Behind-the-Rooms/blob/main/Behindtherooms.uproject) by opening it with an text editor (Notepad, Notepad++, Visual Studio Code, etc.)

-More plugins will be enabled when you start up the project, you'll get a prompt, click yes or no if you want to use them.
+More plugins will be required to be installed when you start up the project, you'll get a prompt, click yes or no if you want to use them, also open the project again if nothing pops up.